pratixashah/Weather-Dashboard/README.md

 A visualization dashboard website using visualizations plotting weather data.
 This dashboard creates individual pages for each plot and a means by which we can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 A landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 ## Data/Image Sources(Assets dir):
-- This dir contains Images used for visualizations
+- This dir contains Images used for visualizations.
-- cities.csv file as Data Source for reference
+- cities.csv file as Data Source for reference.
-- Data.html file contains data from cities.csv in html format
+- Data.html file contains data from cities.csv in html format.

 ## Resources(style.css):
 - style.css contains classes of styles used for styling the this website content.
 - It includes @media query as well.

 ## Visualizations Analysis(visualizations dir)
-- It contains html pages of Visualizations Analysis for Latitude vs - Max Temp, Humidity, Cloudiness, Wind Speed
+- It contains html pages of Visualizations Analysis for Latitude vs - Max Temp, Humidity, Cloudiness, Wind Speed.

 ## This website,
 - Uses a Bootstrap theme